bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-15-lifecycle.md

 ## Maintenance releases

 We will provide maintenance "minor releases" that fix bugs within the major releases.
-As a general rule we do not introduce major new features in a maintenance release (consensus rules are exempt).
+As a general rule we do not introduce major new features in a maintenance release (except for consensus rules).
 However, we may add minor features where necessary, and we will back-port consensus rule changes such as soft forks.

 Minor releases will be numbered 0.11.1, 0.11.2, 0.12.1, 0.12.2 etc.

 ## Consensus rules

-Proposals to change consensus rules are always shipped first in maintenance versions such as 0.11.2, 0.12.1 etc. This make it easier for enterprise users to assess and test the proposal due to smaller changeset than in a major release.
+Proposals to change consensus rules are always shipped first in maintenance versions such as 0.11.2, 0.12.1 etc. This make it easier for enterprise users to assess and test the proposal because of its smaller changeset compared to a major release.
 It also allows users who follow a more conservative upgrade path to adopt consensus rule changes in a more timely manner.

 ## Maintenance period